4-Year DVM Program

-Prepare for your future in veterinary medicine with a world-class DVM degree.
+Prepare for your future in veterinary medicine with a DVM degree.

 St. George’s University’s four-year Doctor of Veterinary Medicine degree program offers students a unique, innovative, international approach to veterinary medicine.

-With an emphasis in clinical instruction and case-based teaching, SGU’s DVM degree program combines three years of lecture and hands-on laboratory sessions in Grenada with one year of clinical training at one of our 29 affiliated universities and clinics in the US, UK, Canada, Ireland, Australia, and Grenada.
+With an emphasis in clinical instruction and case-based teaching, SGU’s DVM degree program combines three years of lecture and hands-on laboratory sessions in Grenada with one year of clinical training at one of our 30+ affiliated universities and clinics in the US, UK, Canada, Ireland, Australia, and the Netherlands.